 What to see in Tuscia?
-Here is a short guide to discover what to do in the province of Viterbo Italy.
+Here is a short guide to discover what to do in the province of Viterbo.
 Get to know the best tourist attractions of this amazing territory near Rome.

 Tuscia corresponds to the territory of Viterbo, in the Upper Lazio.
 It is a region where you can relax while getting in touch with nature and history thanks to its lakes, woods and parks.
 Without forgetting food and wine!

 The term “Tuscia” derives from Latin and means “the territory inhabited by the Tusci”, i.e. the Etruscans.
 In the past, Tuscia was divided into three areas: Roman Tuscia, Ducal Tuscia and finally Lombard Tuscia.
 Today it only indicates the province of Viterbo.

 Are you wondering what to see in Tuscia?
 In the next paragraphs, we will discover the most important attractions of this territory.
 They range from the famous Lake Bolsena with the Bisentina and Martana islands to Capodimonte, Acquapendente, Montefiascone and Civita di Bagnoregio towns.
 From the Park of Monsters in Bomarzo to the local thermal springs.

 Don’t worry!
 There is also a lot of good food & wine on offer.

 What to see in Tuscia?
 The most beautiful towns

 There are many activities that can be carried out in these territories thanks to the great variety of the landscape.

 Lake Bolsena and its town are certainly one of the most popular and sought-after destinations.
 Bolsena lies at the foot of the Volsini mountains and thanks to its beautiful lake and splendid village is one of the destinations not to be missed when visiting the Tuscia.